 Are you interested in becoming a chef, owning your own café, bakery, or restaurant?
 Join this class to learn gourmet cooking, customer service, how to plan events, Iron chef cook offs, competitions and continue your education of the culinary industry.
 You will be required to work on the Bend High Food Truck.
+Click here for Video of Course Description for all Culinary Arts levels

-CULINARY ARTS 2
+CULINARY ARTS 2 Course ID: AA431SFA